Next.js App Router i18n Middleware Configuration

 }

-Rationale: Establishes a deterministic fallback hierarchy prioritizing explicit user preference over browser defaults and system fallbacks.
+Rationale: Establishes a deterministic fallback hierarchy prioritizing explicit user preference (cookie) over browser defaults (Accept-Language) and system fallback.

 Step 3: Path Rewriting & Redirection